 Snowmobile guests are having a blast here at our Mountain Base.
 Snowpack in the Colorado River basin is currently over 100% of normal, and better than 150% compared to last year.
 We’ve enjoyed great snowmobile conditions so far this season, and storms keep bringing new snow.

 Our snowmobile trails wind through a variety of expansive Colorado backcountry habitats.
 Our guests enjoy sweeping views of the Vail Valley and the Eagle River Canyon.
-It’s the perfect place to escape from the crowded ski slopes on a real mountain adventure.
+It’s the perfect place to escape from the crowded ski slopes on a real mountain adventure – especially with snowpack like this!

 With great snow conditions and a fleet of new Ski-Doo snowmobiles, we’re ready for you!
 By the way, in case you haven’t been on a snowmobile recently, these are not your grandfather’s smelly, noisy machines.
 New 4-stroke snowmobiles are extremely quiet and fuel-efficient.
 It is a great way to experience the Colorado backcountry.
 See our recent blog post about modern snowmobile technology to learn more.